Ashtabula County Health Department

 Class C Infectious Diseases

-For Class C infectious diseases, outbreaks, unusual incidents or epidemics must be reported by the end of the next business day.
+For Class C infectious diseases, outbreaks, unusual incidents, or epidemics must be reported by the end of the next business day.

 Examples might be histoplasmosis,